-B. Employee Compensation
+B. EMPLOYEE COMPENSATION

-(3) The Board of Supervisors should fund the proposed MRA, Merit, and Longevity pay increase to the extent possible with an eye to increasing recruitment and retention; and
+(3) The Board of Supervisors should fund the proposed MRA, merit, and longevity pay increases to the extent possible with an eye to increasing recruitment and retention; and

-C. Public Safety
+C. PUBLIC SAFETY

-(4) The Board of Supervisors should fund the FY 2024 Advertised Budget proposals for core public safety, health, and security; and
+(4) The Board of Supervisors should fully fund the FY 2024 Advertised Budget proposals for core public safety and security; and